 Various political events frequently become the reasons for capital outflows from a country.
 For example, political turmoil (including political instability and risks of civil conflicts) may shake investors’ confidence regarding the country’s economic prospects, thus causing the capital flight.

 In addition, government plans to pursue nationalization (i.e., seizing private assets and placing them under the government’s control) can be another trigger for capital outflows.
 Perceived discriminatory policies of a national government may result in capital and/or asset outflows.
 Economic or military aggression against another country may lead to sanctions imposed by other countries, followed by capital flight.

 Economic reasons may also trigger capital flight.
-The reasons include a significant tax increase or declining interest rates.
+These reasons include a significant tax increase or declining interest rates.
 For example, after the French government introduced its version of the wealth tax, the country experienced an exodus of wealthy individuals and their private capital.

 Additionally, flight of capital can be triggered by some macroeconomic factors such as exchange rate fluctuations.
-The devaluation of the domestic currency lowers the investors’ confidence, causing them to withdraw their capital from a country.
+The devaluation of the domestic currency lowers investors’ confidence, causing them to withdraw their capital from a country.

-At the same time, the shift in the investors’ preferences (e.g., from risky investments to safe investments) can also contribute to capital flight.
+At the same time, the shift in investors’ preferences (e.g., from risky investments to safe investments) can also contribute to capital flight.
 This is especially common for developing countries that are generally distinguished by a high level of risk.